Job Search Advice for Graduates

 - Set yourself apart from the crowd by making business cards that contain your contact information, major, career focus, and important skills/accomplishments.

-- Take a moment to research yourself on the Internet and social media.
+- Take a moment to research yourself on the internet and social media.
 What are they saying about you to a potential employer?
-Remember you want to portray a good positive first impression.
+Remember you want to portray a positive first impression.

 - Don’t get discouraged.
 Expect to hear “No” or be rejected.
 It is part of the process.
-Don’t take it personal.
-Better yet reflect and try and learn from it to help you in the process.
+Don’t take it personally.
+Better yet, reflect and try and learn from it to help you in the process.

 - Remember to follow up with employers after networking.
 In addition, it is always a good idea to send thank you notes after every interview.

 - Don’t forget that temporary or part-time work not only helps you build skills but may also lead to permanent full-time employment.

 - There’s no place like home.
 Don’t forget to speak with faculty, career services office, or alumni association.
 They all may be good leads in identifying job opportunities.